-- In a large bowl, combine flour, sugar and salt; cut in shortening until mixture resembles coarse crumbs.
-In a small bowl, combine the water, egg and vinegar.
+- In a bowl, combine flour, sugar and salt; cut in shortening until mixture resembles coarse crumbs.
+Combine the water, egg and vinegar; mix well.
 Add to shortening mixture, 1 tablespoon at a time, tossing lightly with a fork until mixture forms a ball.
 Cover and chill for 30 minutes.

 - Meanwhile, combine the first six filling ingredients.
 Divide pastry into 15 equal portions.
 On a lightly floured surface, roll out one portion into a 6-1/2-in. circle.
 Mound a heaping 1/3 cup filling on half of circle.
 Moisten edges with water; fold dough over filling and press edges with a fork to seal.
 Transfer to a greased baking sheet.
 Repeat with remaining pastry and filling.
 Cut three slits in the top of each turnover; brush with cream.
 Bake at 375° for 35-40 minutes or until vegetables are tender and crust is golden brown.
 Yield: 15 turnovers.

 "I find it so amusing when people don't follow the recipe, the food turns out badly, then they blame the recipe.
 If you're afraid the hamburger won't cook, then maybe you should find one where the meat is already cooked.
 Of course they came out dry!Anyway, gonna try these for dinner tonight and will leave a review!
 Thanks!"